 The Company accounts for income taxes in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 740, Income Taxes (ASC 740), which requires the Company to use the assets and liability method of accounting for income taxes.
 Under the assets and liability method, deferred income taxes are recognized for the tax consequences of temporary (timing) differences by applying enacted statutory tax rates applicable to future years to differences between financial statement carrying amounts and the tax bases of existing assets and liabilities and operating loss and tax credit carry forwards.
 Under this accounting standard, the effect on deferred income taxes of a change in tax rates is recognized in income in the period that includes the enactment date.
-A valuation allowance is recognized if it is more likely than not that some portion, or all, of a deferred tax assets will not be realized.
-As of March 31, 2023, the Company had total deferred tax assets generated from its activities totaling \$1,006,000.
-The Company's deferred tax assets were offset by a valuation allowance of \$1,006,000, resulting in a net deferred tax liability position of \$1,008,000.
+A valuation allowance is recognized if it is more likely than not that some portion, or all, of a deferred tax asset will not be realized.
+As of September 30, 2023, the Company had total deferred tax assets generated from its activities totaling \$1,397,000.
+The Company's deferred tax assets were offset by a valuation allowance of \$1,397,000 as it was determined that it is more likely than not that certain deferred tax assets will not be realized.
+As of September 30, 2023, the Company also had a deferred tax liability of \$883,000.